codepath/android_guides/Mobile-Screen-Archetypes.md

 ### 6. Settings

 This archetype is focused on giving the user the ability to tune preferences associated with their account and/or the behavior of the app.
 The settings available range from notification and privacy settings, to profile settings such as username or email and to preferences affecting the behavior of the app.

+Settings screens usually require the following components:

+* Persisting settings after they are saved
+* Input fields and labels for changing settings
+* Validating new input from the user
+* Connecting with third-party accounts
+* Affecting behavior of push notifications

 **Examples:**